 I probably overexaggerated a bit but in the end, it all comes down to creating a routine for yourself and limiting exposure to everything that’s irritating you.
 Studying Japanese on a daily basis isn’t an easy task.
 No matter what you do, it sure can be annoying always having to squeeze in a little study time.
 Especially if you’re not seeing the progress you want to.
 Been there and maybe that’s exactly where I am currently.

-If you’re struggling with your main studies the most easy thing to do is get rid up anything else that’s difficult to do.
-Learning Japanese sure can be fun (we all do it right) but let’s be straight, we all bave our ups and downs.
+If you’re struggling with your main studies the easiest thing to do is get rid of anything else that’s difficult to do.
+Learning Japanese sure can be fun (we all do it right) but let’s be straight, we all have our ups and downs.
 And I’m sure everybody who has been learning for an extended period of time was struggling at some point with his decision.

 What I do to be more focused and get more studying and fun out of my day

 I get up, make a coffee and then start straight with my studies.
 Be it WaniKani, JapanesePod or iKnow, just start your day with a little bit of a Japanese routine.
 Gets your brain pumping and ready for the day.
 Especially if your main job is to study in general.
 A couple of years ago I did a little bit of Genki in the morning before going to work.
 At a time when I was still working full-time as a dental technician.
 It sounds a bit stressful and annoying to get up and ready every day like that but I got down both Genki books this way.